GoodGuyMomo/Synthorganic/README.md

 # Blender

-**This sprint contains the essential Blender files used throughout all sprints.
+**This branch contains the essential Blender files used throughout all sprints.
 These files include the following:**

 - Legs Blender file
 - Scripts that control leg movement